Eric Mazumdar Receives NSF CAREER Award

 Eric Mazumdar

-Anima Anandkumar Named an ACM Fellow
+Anima Anandkumar Named a 2023 Guggenheim Fellow

 Tags: